green checkmark Google Screened

 • Wrongful death

-Depending on the circumstances and severity of your injuries, you may also be eligible for punitive damages.
+Depending on the circumstances, you may also be eligible for punitive damages.
 These damages are designed to punish the responsible party for their negligent or intentional actions and prevent them from engaging in the same acts in the future.

 In Pennsylvania, the statute of limitations for filing a products liability claim is two years from the date of the accident or death, with one exception.
 If symptoms of the injury are not present at the time of the injury, such as a medical device that causes an injury, illness, or degenerative condition, the statute of limitations extends to the date the injury is first discovered or diagnosed.